 The normal distribution is a continuous probability distribution that is symmetrical around its mean, most of the observations cluster around the central peak, and the probabilities for values further away from the mean taper off equally in both directions.
 Extreme values in both tails of the distribution are similarly unlikely.
 While the normal distribution is symmetrical, not all symmetrical distributions are normal.
 For example, the Student’s t, Cauchy, and logistic distributions are symmetric.

-In this blog post, you’ll learn how to use the normal distribution, about its parameters, and how to calculate Z-scores to standardize your data and find probabilities.
+In this blog post, learn how to use the normal distribution, about its parameters, the Empirical Rule, and how to calculate Z-scores to standardize your data and find probabilities.

 Example of Normally Distributed Data: Heights

 Height data are normally distributed.
 The distribution in this example fits real data that I collected from 14-year-old girls during a study.
 The graph below displays the probability distribution function for this normal distribution.
 Learn more about Probability Density Functions.

-As you can see, the distribution of heights follows the typical pattern for all normal distributions.
+As you can see, the distribution of heights follows the typical bell curve pattern for all normal distributions.
 Most girls are close to the average (1.512 meters).
 Small differences between an individual’s height and the mean occur more frequently than substantial deviations from the mean.
 The standard deviation is 0.0741m, which indicates the typical distance that individual girls tend to fall from mean height.

 The distribution is symmetric.
 The number of girls shorter than average equals the number of girls taller than average.
 In both tails of the distribution, extremely short girls occur as infrequently as extremely tall girls.

 Parameters of the Normal Distribution

 As with any probability distribution, the parameters for the normal distribution define its shape and probabilities entirely.
 The normal distribution has two parameters, the mean and standard deviation.
-The normal distribution does not have just one form.
+The Gaussian distribution does not have just one form.
 Instead, the shape changes based on the parameter values, as shown in the graphs below.